 The BBCLT is overseen by a Board of Directors made up of different members of our community.
-These Directors act as representatives for the Big Bend, and seek to find the best ways for the Land Trust to benefit the town.
+These Directors act as representatives of Big Bend residents, and seek to find the best ways for the Land Trust to benefit the town.
 If you are interested in joining the Board, please send us an email and let us know!

-Terri Orwig has lived in the Big Bend community for 39 years and has been involved in community development projects during those years.
-She and her husband bought 25 acres and built their dream homestead while raising their 2 children.
-She served on the local school’s Site Council for many years, she started & operated a Recycling Center at the school for 15 years, with proceeds going toward the student body & the Volunteer Fire Department.
+Terri Orwig has lived in the Big Bend community since 1980 and has been involved in community development projects during all those years.
+She and her husband bought 25 acres and built their dream homestead while raising their two children.
+Terri served on the local school’s Site Council for many years, and has been a consistent and generous community activist in many areas.
+She started a Recycling Center at the local school, and operated it for 15 years, donating the proceeds to the school students & the Big Bend Volunteer Fire Department.

-Terri helped start Hill Country Community Clinic, a primary care clinic in a nearby town, serving as secretary of their board, then an original staff member when they opened their doors in 1985, first as a front office/medical assistant, then in running the accounts receivables while pursuing her Licensed Vocational Nursing license.
+Terri also helped start Hill Country Community Health and Wellness Clinic, a primary care medical facility in a nearby town, serving as secretary of their board, then an original staff member when they opened their doors in 1985, first as a front office/medical assistant, then running the accounts receivables department, while pursuing her Licensed Vocational Nursing license.
 The Hill Country Community Clinic became a federally qualified health center 15 years ago and when she retired in 2014 after 28 years, the Leed Certified Gold facility had about 80 employees, offering general dentistry & counseling services as well as primary care.
-She and her husband also volunteered with the Teen Group at the clinic for 5 years.
-Her family financed and built the library at Hill Country in her mother’s honor and the 1/4 mile walking track on the grounds in honor of her husband’s mother.
+Terri and her husband also volunteered with the Teen Group at the clinic for 5 years.
+Her family financed and built both the library at Hill Country (in her mother’s honor) and the 1/4 mile walking track on the grounds (in honor of her husband’s mother).
 She says that Hill Country grew her as she helped it grow.

 She also serves as secretary of the Acorn Board, a non-profit organization that operates an all volunteer community radio station KKRN, is involved in the Scratched Up Radio Theater at the station and helps with numerous fund-raising events for them including a monthly luncheon for the staff and patients at Hill Country.

-Since retirement she has been involved with the BBCLT on and off for 4 years, serving as secretary of the Board from 2014 through 2015 and now again as a board member.
+Since retirement she has been involved with the BBCLT on and off for 4 years, serving as secretary of the Board from 2014 through 2015 and now again as a board member and treasurer.
 She is excited about the potential good that this organization will bring to our rural community and the enthusiasm that all are bringing to this worthwhile project.

 Her passions are gardening, hiking, reading, yoga and travel and most of all her family!